• Home

 • Will the garbage man still do his rounds?

-• Will you take daily showers when life-giving water is scarce?
+• Can you take daily hot showers when life-giving water is scarce?

-• When the grid goes down, will your home still be a comfy 68 degrees?
+• Will your home still be a comfy 68 degrees when the grid goes down?

-• Will you get your five servings of vegetables a day?
+• Can you still get your five servings of vegetables a day?

 You get the point…things will be much different.

-All of the things that helped improve the average lifespan from mid-forties in the early 20th century to nearly eighty in the early 21st century, sanitation, a steady food supply, a good night’s sleep; they’ll be a thing of the past.
+All of the things that helped improve the average lifespan from the mid-forties in the early 20th century to nearly eighty in the early 21st century, sanitation, a steady food supply, and a good night’s sleep, they’ll be a thing of the past.

 However, one big difference is that antibiotics will still exist.